peralese/simple-task-tracker/README.md

 **Why a task may _not_ be recreated**:
 - `Recurring?` is unchecked/empty or evaluates to false.
-- `Repeat Every` is text or non‑numeric (e.g., “N/A”).
+- `Repeat Every` is text or non-numeric (e.g., “N/A”).
 - `Due Date` cell contains text instead of a Date value.
-- The column headers weren’t detected (uncommon) — see Troubleshooting.
+- The column headers weren’t detected (uncommon) — now logged to help debugging.

 ---